 Little Social Annoyances That Will Never Go Away

 People who struggle socially are sometimes intolerant of petty social inconveniences such as having to make dull small talk.
-Although they may not enjoy these things either, more sociable people are more good-natured about playing along.
-I've accepted that the following social annoyances will never go away completely and try to be more tolerant of them:
+Although they may not enjoy these things either, more-sociable people are more good-natured about playing along.
+It can help to accept that the following social annoyances will never go away completely, and try to be more tolerant of them:

 Formulaic conversational exchanges